staples-sparx/StaplesLabs.github.io/what-we-do.md

 idea is also quite simple, but it is a powerful one.

 We inject personalized content and offers on marketing and transactional emails.
-The personalization take into account everything we know about the customer: his online and offline shopping patterns, browsing history, etc.
+The personalization takes into account everything we know about the customer: his online and offline shopping patterns, browsing history, etc.